 Electric underfloor heating: the responsive option

-Electric works best in bathrooms, small kitchens, loft conversions, or rooms you use occasionally.
+Electric works best in bathrooms, small kitchens, loft conversions or rooms you only use occasionally.
 Why?
-Because it’s responsive—turn it on, and in 30–60 minutes you’ve got warmth.
-The trade-off is cost: you’re paying roughly 27p per kWh, which adds up if you’re running it all day.
+It responds quickly.
+Turn it on and you’ve got warmth in 30–60 minutes.
+The trade-off is the roughly 27p per kWh tariff, which adds up if you run it all day.

 Water (wet) underfloor heating on a gas boiler

 This is the traditional choice for whole-house heating, and it still makes sense if you’ve already got a condensing boiler.
-The economics work because gas is dirt cheap per kWh (6.9p) compared to electricity.
+The numbers work because gas costs far less per kWh (6.9p) than electricity.

 Water UFH with a heat pump: the efficient play

-Heat pumps are the lowest-cost option if you’ve done the insulation properly and can run low flow temperatures (30–35°C).
-Under those conditions, COP climbs to 3.5–4.0, meaning you get 3.5 to 4 units of heat for every unit of electricity you consume.
+Heat pumps are the lowest-cost option if you’ve insulated properly and can run low flow temperatures (30–35°C).
+Under those conditions, COP climbs to 3.5–4.0, so you get 3.5 to 4 units of heat for every unit of electricity you consume.

-The problem I see?
-People pair heat pumps with poor floor insulation or high-tog carpets, which forces higher flow temperatures.
-COP drops to 2.5–2.8, and suddenly it’s not the bargain it should be.
-Also avoid fiddling with the setpoint constantly—let weather compensation do its job.
+Don’t fiddle with the setpoint constantly.
+Let weather compensation do its job.
 Pair a heat pump with smart controls and low-tog flooring, and you’ll have the cheapest heating in your street.

 One bonus if you choose a reversible model: the same heat pump can run underfloor cooling in summer for pennies per day, since cooling EERs of 3 to 4.5 keep the delivered cost very low.